 A student may add a course during the first three (3) days of the 15-week term and drop a course during the first ten (10) days of a 15-week term.
-A student may add a course during the first three (3) days of a 12-week, 10-week, or 8-week term and drop a course during the first five (5) days of a 12-week, 10-week, or 8-week term.
+A student may add a course during the first three (3) days of a 12-week and 10-week term and drop a course during the first five (5) days of a 12-week and 10-week term.
+A student may add a course during the first two (2) days of a 8-week term and drop a course during the first two (2) days of a 8-week term.

 - Drop/Add dates and deadlines are published in the Online Catalog Course Schedule.
-Courses may not be added or sections changed after the Drop/Add period. - Drop/Add forms are available in the Registrar's Office located in the 100 building. - It is the student's responsibility to initiate the proper paperwork to drop or withdraw from courses.
+Courses may not be added or sections changed after the Drop/Add period. - Drop/Add forms are available in the Registrar's Office located in the 5000 building. - It is the student's responsibility to initiate the proper paperwork to drop or withdraw from courses.
 Failure to attend a course does not constitute proper procedure for dropping or withdrawing from a course; however, you will be dropped from a course if you do not attend during the first week of the semester, or submit an assignment during the first week of the semester.